 Army Tests Robotic Combat Vehicle Prototypes

-The U.S. Army has commenced soldier experimentation with Robotic Combat Vehicle prototypes at Fort Irwin’s National Training Center.
+The U.S. Army is currently running soldier experimentation with Robotic Combat Vehicle prototypes out at Fort Irwin’s National Training Center.
+This is real testing, not PowerPoint slides at a defense conference.

-Four prototype vehicles are undergoing tactical evaluations with infantry units.
-Soldiers are assessing how unmanned systems integrate with existing formations.
+Four prototype vehicles are being put through tactical evaluations with actual infantry units.
+The whole point is figuring out how unmanned systems fit into existing formations without turning everything upside down.

 Human-Machine Teaming